List of Coronation Street characters introduced in 2013: Pat Phelan

-Eventually, Phelan's crimes were exposed on 30 March 2018 after Eileen receives information about this from her work colleague Tim Metcalfe (Joe Duttine) during the couple's holiday.
+Eventually, Phelan's crimes were exposed on 30 March 2018 after Eileen receives information about this from her colleague Tim Metcalfe (Joe Duttine) during the couple's holiday.
 This subsequently led to Eileen kicking Phelan to the sea after he attempts to snatch his getaway boat keys from her.
 Though he is later presumed dead in Weatherfield on the day his crimes become public knowledge, Phelan is revealed to have survived the fall on 2 April 2018; with the character recuperating from his injuries in a B&B in Ireland.
 He then returned for the end-of-May special episodes which were broadcast post-watershed and concluded his story arc, wherein Phelan attempted to flee Weatherfield with his grandson Zack on the day Andy's boss Robert Preston (Tristan Gemmill) was due to marry his fiancé and restaurant colleague Michelle Connor (Kym Marsh).
 This triggered a siege where Phelan ends up shooting both his daughter Nicola and then bride-to-be Michelle, shortly before Anna returns from her false imprisonment and mortally stabs her tormenting rapist to stop him from escaping once more.
 This ultimately concluded the character's story arc as Phelan thereupon died, while both Nicola and Michelle survive from their gunshot impacts, and his body is later taken away in a private ambulance.

 Upon his return in 2016, Phelan has been conceived as one of the best villains in soap history.